Every FA Cup third round tie postponed from this weekend

 Temperatures around the country continue to plummet, with Everton narrowly avoiding a further backlog, following the Merseyside derby’s postponement last month, as their tie with Peterborough went ahead after an inspection on Thursday.

-But with all-League One tie Mansfield vs Wigan and Championship-meets-League-One contest Preston vs Charlton pushed back to Tuesday 14 January, other ties are also in jeopardy this weekend.
+On Saturday morning, the FA Cup tie between Leyton Orient and Derby was also postponed and as with all-League One tie Mansfield vs Wigan and Championship-meets-League-One contest Preston vs Charlton, it was pushed back to Tuesday 14 January.

-More games are expected to be postponed over the course of the next 24 hour, with many facing late inspections to see if they can ahead.

-In League One, scheduled matches between Northampton and Barnsley at Sixfields and Shrewsbury and Huddersfield are also off due to frozen pitches as temperatures around the country continue to plummet.
+In League One, scheduled matches between Northampton and Barnsley at Sixfields and Shrewsbury and Huddersfield were called off on Friday, while games at Blackpool (against Cambridge) and Stevenage (versus Burton) fell foul of the weather on Saturday morning

-Elsewhere, Carlisle's League Two match against MK Dons at Brunton Park on Saturday has been postponed, as has the clash between Barrow and Port Vale in the same division.
-Oldham’s clash with Eastleigh and Fylde’s game against Sutton, have been postponed in National League, as have Altrincham against Wealdstone, Barnet versus Hartlepool, Braintree’s trip to Gateshead and leaders York’s game at Maidenhead in the same division.
+Elsewhere, Carlisle's League Two match against MK Dons at Brunton Park was postponed on Friday, as was the clash between Barrow and Port Vale in the same division.
+On Saturday morning, Gillingham vs Fleetwood was axed before Grimsby’s clash with Notts County was controversially called off just 90 minutes before kick-off as the cold snap continued to play havoc.

-Other sports are also struggling, including a race meeting at Lingfield abandoned, despite its all-weather Polytrack surface, which was described as too lumpy and deemed unrealistic to improve with insufficient time.
+Following a pitch inspection at Blundell Park, Grimsby announced on social media shortly before 11am that areas of the pitch had been deemed “unplayable”.
+“We apologise for the inconvenience the late call has caused for supporters of both clubs,” the club posted on X.

 Full list of postponed FA Cup ties